Ultimate Winery Experiences Australia

 King and Alpine Valleys, Victoria

 Lots of immersive experiences are available at the trailblazing Brown Brothers winery, where four generations of the Brown family have experimented with a wide range of grape varieties.
-Chill out in your very own private Prosecco Lounge where you can taste your way through the entire Brown Brothers’ Prosecco range as you indulge in a gourmet spread of freshly baked sweets and pastries, local Milawa cheeses, house-made delicacies, terrines and seasonal fruits.
+Chill out in your very own private Prosecco Lounge where you can taste your way through the entire prosecco range as you indulge in a gourmet spread of freshly baked sweets and pastries, local Milawa cheeses, house-made delicacies, terrines and seasonal fruits.
 Or Join the chefs in the kitchen garden and help forage for produce to include in your exclusively designed lunch menu, perfectly matched to Brown Brothers wine.
-Brown Brothers is located just under three hours from Melbourne.

-Surrounded by spectacular alpine scenery about a three-hour drive from Melbourne, Pizzini Wines is a family-owned winery specialising in the production of if Italian wine varieties such as pinot grigio, arneis, prosecco, sangiovese and nebbiolo.
+Surrounded by spectacular alpine scenery, Pizzini Wines is a family-owned winery specialising in the production of Italian wine varieties such as pinot grigio, arneis, prosecco, sangiovese and nebbiolo.
 The A tavola!
 Cooking School, run by Katrina Pizzini, offers a range of cooking classes throughout the year and the Pizzini family regularly host exciting food and wine events at the cellar door.
 Enjoy an Italian style grazing platter in the garden, an overnight wine and food escape or a private cooking class with friends.

 Feathertop Winery is located in Porepunkah in the beautiful Victorian Alpine Region.
-With boutique accommodation, a charming cellar door and a variety of wine experiences – including their Pedal and Picnic and Behind the Wines and Vines - this picturesque winery has become a popular destination for visitors to this beautiful region.
-Luxury boutique accommodation is available onsite for couples in the Mt Buffalo View Apartment or groups in the Peggy Adelaide Suite.
+With boutique accommodation, a charming cellar door and a variety of wine experiences – including their Pedal and Picnic and Behind the Wines and Vines - this picturesque winery has become a popular destination.

 Nagambie Lakes Region, Victoria

-Tahbilk, about two hours north of Melbourne, is one of Australia's oldest and most beautiful family-owned wineries with striking original buildings and underground cellars dating back to the 1860s and some of the world's oldest shiraz and marsanne vines.
+Tahbilk is one of Australia's oldest and most beautiful family-owned wineries, with striking original buildings and underground cellars dating back to the 1860s and some of the world's oldest shiraz and marsanne vines.
 Take a guided winery tour to learn how Tahbilk combines modern winemaking techniques with traditional fermentation in historic vats.
 Do a wine blending workshop and take your bottle home.
-Or have lunch with a glass of wine at the Wetlands’ View Restaurant and enjoy a guided walk along the wetlands trail to learn about endangered species preservation and how the wetlands have impacted the wines.
+Or have lunch with a glass of wine at the Wetlands’ View Restaurant and enjoy a guided walk along the trail to learn about endangered species preservation and how the wetlands have impacted the wines.